vuejs/vuepress/docs/contributing.md

 The `build` script uses `tsc` to compile typescript source files to javascript dist files.

-You may need to run this script first after your clone this repository, because the dist files is ignored by `.gitignore`.
+You may need to run this script first after your clone this repository, because the dist files are ignored by `.gitignore`.

 ### `yarn copy`

-The `copy` script runs `copy` script in all packages, copying some resources from source directory to dist directory.
+The `copy` script of root project runs `copy` script in all packages, copying some resources from source directory to dist directory.

 It's mainly used for `@vuepress/theme-default`, because some source files (e.g. `.vue`, `.styl` files) can not be processed by `build` script, but should keep the same relative path in the dist directory.